 More than 70% of communication is non-verbal and at tiny toes we make use of that fact, using facial expressions, bodily movements and the universal language of mime to help develop and nurture these vital communication skills.

 3. It helps to bond

 It is scientifically proven that dance helps social bonding.
 Our tiny toes programme encourages parents and carers to play, dance and interact with their baby, which in turn will help to build a sense of wellbeing which is so important throughout childhood and adult life.

 4. It has cognitive benefits

 Unlike other forms of exercise, dance connects with the emotional centres of the brain.
-As a result, it produces more endorphins, boosts happiness, increases special awareness and improves creative-thinking patterns.
+As a result, it produces more endorphins, boosts happiness, increases spatial awareness and improves creative-thinking patterns.

 5. It's the best way to learn

 The first years of life are a vital period for early brain development, 90% of a child's brain development happens before the age of five.
 Movement is the gateway for all learning during the first five years of life because sensory, motor and social development precede language and logic skills.
 Children learn by playing and doing.
 Dance, in particular, integrates kinesthetic learning with understanding.

 Our programme creatively builds children's strength, balance and coordination, encouraging healthy physical age-appropriate development.
 Research shows that children who are active in early childhood are more likely to be active later in life.

 7. It encourages confidence and wellbeing